West Virginia

 Student Funding

-Each West Virginia Hope Scholarship is equal to 100 percent of the prior year’s statewide average net state aid allotted per pupil.
-It is based on net enrollment adjusted for state aid purposes (roughly $4,300 in 2022–23), which is about a third of the value of total current public school per-student spending in the state.
+An annual legislative appropriation funds the program.
+Each year’s appropriation comes from the WV State Treasury, in a special revenue fund designated as the West Virginia Hope Scholarship Program Expense Fund.
+The State Treasurer may request additional appropriation if the number of Hope scholarships increases significantly after any fiscal year.
+Each West Virginia Hope Scholarship is equal to the statewide average of the per-pupil amount of net state aid allotted the prior year for public school students.
+The scholarship is based on net enrollment adjusted for state aid purposes (roughly $4,900 in 2024–2025).
 If a student is awarded a Hope Scholarship for less than the full school year, they receive a prorated share of that amount.
 Unused funds carry over to the next school year.

 Student Eligibility